thofaa/cosine_similarity_tf-idf_approach/README.md

-# Cosine Similarity with TF‑IDF Approach
+# Cosine Similarity Using TF‑IDF Approach

 This repository demonstrates how to compute **document similarity** using **TF‑IDF vectorization** and **cosine similarity** in a practical, notebook-based workflow.